-The International Academic Programmes Office through whom semester study abroad students must apply for admission to UCT, IAPO arranges an orientation programme for semester study abroad and exchange students and also provides further information on accommodation and general information pertaining to study at UCT.
-See the website http://world.uct.ac.za or email iapo@world.uct.ac.za for more information.
+The International Academic Programmes Office (IAPO) at UCT arranges orientation programmes for Semester Study Abroad and Exchange students and provides information about accommodation as well as general information to study at UCT.
+See http://world.uct.ac.za or email iapo@world.uct.ac.za for more information.

-Faculty of Law:
+Faculty of Law